Graphs

 Parameters:

-• vertices (List[Vertex]) – A new vertex will be connected to these vertices.
+• vertices (Sequence[Vertex]) – A new vertex is connected to these vertices.
 All the vertices must be contained in the graph and there must be dim of them.

-• inplace (bool) – If True, the graph will be modified, otherwise a new modified graph will be created, while the original graph remains unchanged (default).
+• inplace (bool) – If True, the graph is modified, otherwise a new modified graph is created, while the original graph remains unchanged (default).

 Return type: